MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

 1.  type files frisby and node-fetch were modified
-2. Fix test of prod mode: images are missing; gravatar images are missing too
+2. Fix test of prod mode web socket fails to connect

 Images are missing
 Full path to angular build in server code needs to be relative path